 Listen: Pastor and author Chris Cippoloni didn’t set out to write this book.
 Stephen O’Doherty was reluctant to interview him about it.
-It turned out to be one of the best Open House conversations this year.
+It turned out to be one Open House’s best conversations this year.

-What I really appreciated was the authenticity of both his faith and his experience of depression.
+What I really appreciated was the authenticity of both Chris’s faith and his experience of depression.
 He thoughtfully and carefully locates the experience of people with depression in a gospel-centred view of life.

-“The gospel at its core is recognised need.
-To recognise our own weakness should not be an affront to our world view, in fact it should confirm our worldview,” he said.
+“The gospel at its core, is recognised need.
+To recognise our own weakness should not be an affront to our world view—in fact it should confirm our worldview.”

 Chris’s book helpfully addresses that dissonance between thoughts and feelings which, for believers, become a spiritual dissonance.

 “All I can spend it on is getting out of bed that day and then I’m done.
 Has that day been wasted?
-No, because I’ve used what I’ve got to honour Christ, ” he said.
+No, because I’ve used what I’ve got to honour Christ.”

 Our prayer is that this conversation will be helpful to those living with depression and those supporting them.
-To listen to the podcast of this conversation click the red play button at the top of the page, or you can subscribe to Open House podcasts in iTunes and they will appear in your feed.
+Listen to the audio of this conversation in the player at the top of the page, or head to Open House podcasts in iTunes.

 If you’re struggling or need someone to talk to, please contact Lifeline on 13 11 14